-To see Student Rights under FERPA, please click here.
+Click to see Student Rights under FERPA.

-For more detailed policy information, please click here.
+Click for more detailed policy information.

 Use of Berkeley College Trademarks

 Berkeley College logos, slogans, symbols, trade names, trademarks, and service marks (collectively, "Berkeley Marks") are the exclusive property of the College.
 Any unauthorized use of Berkeley Marks or Berkeley College's name may constitute a violation of law and is strictly prohibited.
 No individual, club, organization, or entity may use Berkeley Marks in any manner (particularly, any use that conveys the impression of official sponsorship, approval, and/or endorsement) without obtaining prior written permission from the College.
 Berkeley Marks may not be used on any website, wiki, or social media site without prior authorization from the College and any such use must also comply with the Social Media Policy.
 Violators may be subject to legal action as well as disciplinary action, up to and including dismissal from the College.